PaulGilchrist/kubernetes-example/README.md

 kubectl create namespace demo
 ```

+7) Install a [metrics server]([https://github.com/kubernetes-sigs/metrics-server#deployment) by first copying [YAML](https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml) followed by adding `--kubelet-insecure-tls` to the `args` section, and then applying the file using `kubectl`.
+This step is not required for Azure AKS, and only needed for local Kubernetes.

-7) Apply the templates needed to setup the pod.
+8) Apply the templates needed to setup the pod.
 It may take a minute or two to complete the build if the container images are not already local.

 ```
 kubectl apply -f local-demo
 ```

-8) Connect to the database container's console and setup and admin account
+9) Connect to the database container's console and setup and admin account
 ```
 kubectl exec --namespace demo --stdin --tty database-0 -- /bin/bash